 Subject to certain exceptions for short-term and hedged positions, the U.S. dollar amount of dividends received by an individual U.S. holder with respect to the ADSs or shares is currently subject to taxation at a maximum rate of 20% if the dividends are "qualified dividends".
-Dividends paid on the shares or ADSs will be treated as qualified dividends if (i) the issuer is eligible for the benefits of a comprehensive income tax treaty with the United States that the Internal Revenue Service has approved for the purposes of the qualified dividend rules and (ii) the issuer was not, in the year prior to the year in which the dividend was paid, and is not, in the year in which the dividend is paid, a passive foreign investment company ("PFIC").
-The Treaty has been approved for the purposes of the qualified dividend rules.
-Based on the Company's financial statements and relevant market and shareholder data, the Company believes it was not a PFIC for U.S. federal income tax purposes with respect to its 2022 taxable year.
-In addition, based on its current expectations regarding the value and nature of its assets, the sources and nature of its income, and relevant market and shareholder data, the Company does not anticipate that it will become a PFIC for its 2023 taxable year.
-See "- Passive Foreign Investment Company Rules", below.
+Dividends paid on the shares or ADSs will be treated as qualified dividends if the issuer is eligible for the benefits of a comprehensive income tax treaty with the United States that the Internal Revenue Service has approved for the purposes of the qualified dividend rules.
 Holders of shares and ADSs should consult their own tax advisers regarding the availability of the reduced dividend tax rate in light of their own particular circumstances.

-Dividend income received by a U.S. Holder with respect to ADSs or shares generally will be treated as foreign source income for foreign tax credit purposes.
+Dividend income received by a U.S. holder with respect to ADSs or shares generally will be treated as foreign source income for foreign tax credit purposes.
 The limitation on foreign taxes eligible for credit is calculated separately with respect to specific classes of income.
-Distributions out of earnings and profits with respect to the ADSs or shares generally will be treated as "passive category"

-income (or, in the case of certain U.S. holders, "general category" income).
+Distributions out of earnings and profits with respect to the ADSs or shares generally will be treated as "passive category" income (or, in the case of certain U.S. holders, "general category" income).
 Subject to certain limitations, French income tax withheld in connection with any distribution with respect to the ADSs or shares may be claimed as a credit against the U.S. federal income tax liability of a U.S. holder if such U.S. holder elects for that year to credit all foreign income taxes.
 Alternatively, such French withholding tax may be taken as a deduction against taxable income.
 Foreign tax credits will not be allowed for withholding taxes imposed in respect of certain short-term or hedged positions in Securities and may not be allowed in respect of certain arrangements in which a U.S. holder's expected economic profit is insubstantial.
 The U.S. federal income tax rules governing the availability and computation of foreign tax credits are complex.
 U.S. holders should consult their own tax advisers concerning the implications of these rules in light of their particular circumstances.